bedirhanssaglam/NewsApp/README.md

 extensions: This layer and the project contain the basic structure, String and int.

-init: This layer consists of 4 main structures.
-These structures are main_build , routes , network and theme.
+init: This layer consists of 5 main structures.
+These structures are main_build , routes , network, theme and dependency_injector.

+mixins: waitForScreen mixin is defined here and later used in NetworkChangeManager.

+utils: Typedefs used in the app are filed here.

 - view: This layer contains our screens.
 We can create a folder for each screen and keep a viewModel or model file for this screen, if necessary, in this folder.